paulosjd/aurnapi/readme.md

     >>> update_db()

 The create_db() function creates the database schema.
 The update_db() function runs the webscraping script and inserts the air quality data in the 'data' table.
-This should be set up to run on an hourly basis; n.b. the webpage https://uk-air.defra.gov.uk/latest/currentlevels updates at around 40 minutes past the hour.
+This should be set up to run on an hourly basis; n.b. the webpage https://uk-air.defra.gov.uk/latest/currentlevels updates at 40 minutes past the hour.

-**4. Push Flask application context**
+**4. Configure and run the API**

-After ensuring correct settings within app/config, the populated database can be queried by running the following command in the project directory:
+After ensuring correct settings within app/config, the database can be queried through the API after running the server:

-    python run.py
+    $ python run.py